-The governing body may not require, as a condition for approval of a subdivision:
+The governing body may not require, as a condition for approval of a subdivision, Section 76-3-514, MCA:

-- i. the payment of a fee for the purpose of providing housing for specified income levels or at specified sale prices; or - ii. the dedication of real property for the purpose of providing housing for specified income levels or at specified sale prices.
+- I. the payment of a fee for the purpose of providing housing for specified income levels or at specified sale prices; or - II. the dedication of real property for the purpose of providing housing for specified income levels or at specified sale prices.

-h.
-Set Aside or Monetary Contribution for Agricultural Soils
+H. Set Aside or Monetary Contribution for Agricultural Soils